LeFodeurCou/LeFodeurCou/README.md

 ### Hi there 🦄
 For now I am a Full Stack Developper and soon a Software Architect 🤞

-- 🔧 Working on multiples projects using such technologies like React, SASS, WordPress, PrestaShop etc.
+- 🔧 Working on multiples projects using technologies like React, SASS, WordPress, PrestaShop etc.

 - 🌱 Learning how to docker works to improve my globals skills on other topics than development